crossplane/docs/content/master/guides/write-a-composition-function-in-go.md

 <!--
 This tip talks about future plans for Crossplane.
 -->
-In v1.14 of the Crossplane CLI `crossplane beta xpkg init` just clones a template GitHub repository.
+In v1.14 of the Crossplane CLI `crossplane xpkg init` just clones a template GitHub repository.
 A future CLI release will automate tasks like replacing the template name with the new function's name.
 See Crossplane issue [#4941](https://github.com/crossplane/crossplane/issues/4941) for details.